UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Analytical Derivation of the UAV-specific APC Equation

 The received power at a UAV-mounted antenna is the superposition of $S$ discrete multipath components.
-In a standard two-ray ground reflection model, $S=2$, comprising the LoS and the ground-reflected ray.
+In the standard TRPL model, $S=2$, comprising the LoS and the ground-reflected ray.
 However, for an antenna integrated onto a UAV chassis, $S$ is typically larger due to near-field reflections and diffractions from the UAV’s structural components.
 The total received power is expressed as:

 where \( \mathrm{P}_{\mathrm{Tx}} \) and \( \mathrm{P}_{\mathrm{Rx}} \) represent the transmitted and received powers in watts, respectively; $(\phi_\mathrm{r}, \theta_\mathrm{r}, d_{\mathrm{3D}})$ denote the receive azimuth, elevation, and 3D Euclidean distance relative to the GS, as illustrated in Fig.~\ref{fig:diagram_two-ray-model}.
 Here, $\mathrm{A}_i$ denotes the amplitude attenuation and $\tau_i$ represents the phase shift of the $i$-th ray.